-- rC66 Subject to your duty to keep the affairs of each client confidential and subject also to Rules C67 and C68, you must report to the Bar Standards Board if you have reasonable grounds to believe that there has been serious misconduct by a barrister or a registered European lawyer, a BSB authorised body, a BSB regulated manager or an authorised (non-BSB) individual who is working as a manager or an employee of a BSB authorised body. - rC67 You must never make, or threaten to make, a report under Rule C66 without a genuine and reasonably held belief that Rule C66 applies. - rC68 You are not under a duty to report serious misconduct by others if: - .1 you become aware of the facts giving rise to the belief that there has serious misconduct from matters that are in the public domain and the circumstances are such that you reasonably consider it likely that the facts will have come to the attention of the Bar Standards Board; or - .2 you are aware that the relevant person that committed the serious misconduct has already reported the serious misconduct to the Bar Standards Board; or - .3 the events which led to you becoming aware of that other person's serious misconduct are subject to their legal professional privilege; or - .4 you become aware of such serious misconduct as a result of your work on a Bar Council advice line. - rC69 You must not victimise anyone for making in good faith a report under Rule C66.
+- rC66 Subject to your duty to keep the affairs of each client confidential and subject also to Rules rC67 and rC68, you must report to the Bar Standards Board if you have reasonable grounds to believe that there has been serious misconduct by a barrister or a registered European lawyer, a BSB entity, manager of a BSB entity or an authorised (non-BSB) individual who is working as a manager or an employee of a BSB entity. - rC67 You must never make, or threaten to make, a report under Rule rC66 without a genuine and reasonably held belief that Rule rC66 applies. - rC68 You are not under a duty to report serious misconduct by others if: - .1 you become aware of the facts giving rise to the belief that there has serious misconduct from matters that are in the public domain and the circumstances are such that you reasonably consider it likely that the facts will have come to the attention of the Bar Standards Board; or - .2 you are aware that the person that committed the serious misconduct has already reported the serious misconduct to the Bar Standards Board; or - .3 the events which led to you becoming aware of that other person's serious misconduct are subject to their legal professional privilege; or - .4 you become aware of such serious misconduct as a result of your work on a Bar Council advice line. - rC69 You must not victimise anyone for making in good faith a report under Rule C66.

-Guidance on Rules C65.7 to C68
+Guidance on Rules rC65.7 to rC68

 - gC95 It is in the public interest that the Bar Standards Board, as an Approved Regulator, is made aware of, and is able to investigate, potential instances of serious misconduct.
-The purpose of Rules C65.7 to C69, therefore, is to assist the Bar Standards Board in undertaking this regulatory function. - gC96 Serious misconduct includes, without being limited to: - .1 dishonesty (CD3); - .2 assault or harassment (CD3 and/or CD5 and/or CD8);
+The purpose of Rules rC65.7 to rC69, therefore, is to assist the Bar Standards Board in undertaking this regulatory function. - gC96 Serious misconduct includes, without being limited to: - .1 dishonesty (CD3); - .2 assault or harassment (CD3 and/or CD5 and/or CD8);